Group B streptococcal infection: Epidemiology of GBS neonatal infection

+The cost to the UK National Health Service (NHS) of compensation paid for liability in the development of neonatal GBS infections has been estimated at £50 million between 2006 and 2018.

 Nevertheless, it may be a serious underestimation of the real incidence of GBS infections in newborns.
 A plausible explanation of this is that a considerable number of infants with probable GBS-EOD had negative cultures as a result of a previous maternal antibiotic treatment that inhibits the growth of GBS in blood and cerebrospinal fluid cultures, but does not mask clinical symptoms.